alexchao95/154_project/README.md

 This repository contains the final report for Stat 154's team JAJA, consisting of Alex Chao, Austin Carango, Jason Abdelmesieh, and Josh Min.

-Within code/ we have .R files corresponding to the analyses carried out by Josh and Austin and Alex.
+Within code/ we have .R files corresponding to the analyses carried out by Josh and Austin and Alex and Jason.
 Josh's analysis includes clustering, principal components regression, and neural nets.
 Austin's contains random forest and SVM.
 Both Austin and Josh's analyses utilized the text mining for prediction of final business ratings.
-Alex's code was focused on the business attributes data, creating a dataset based off business attributes and analyzing it.
+Alex and Jason's code was focused on the business attributes data.

 Within data/ we have the yelp datasets we used as well as txt files for positive and negative opinion words, which we found [here](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html)
 (citation below).